NCERT Exemplar Class 11 Maths Solutions Chapter 10 Straight Lines

 So, the equation ax+by=1 represents a family of straight lines passing

-through a fixed point .
+through a fixed point.

 Comparing equation ax+by=1 and a+b=1, we get x=1 and y=1.

-Coordinates of fixed point is (1,1)
+Coordinates of the fixed point are (1,1)

 In what direction should a line be drawn through the point (1, 2) so that its point of intersection with the line x + y = 4 is at a distance √6/3 from the given point.